emina-mahmutbegovic/tic-tac-toe/README.md

 ```

 ### Create game
 Used for the game creation.
-Based on the input, it can be singleplayer or multiplayer.
-Returnes created game.
+Based on the isSingleplayer parameter, it can be singleplayer or multiplayer.
+Returns created game.

 Query
 ```